-&lt;sup>25Cummins and Violante (2002) also discussed this difficulty with Lane's depreciation schedule for use in the
+25 Cummins and Violante (2002) also discussed this difficulty with Lane's depreciation schedule for use in the NIPAs.

-&lt;sup>26The figures in table 7b imply an average depreciation rate of 34.6 percent over the first five years of a PC's life; the difference between 34 percent and 34.6 percent reflects assorted small changes to our dataset and specification since we provided BEA with preliminary results.
-Although our results suggest that depreciation is not geometric, time constraints prevented BEA from considering non-geometric depreciation for this revision of the NIPAs.
+26 The figures in Table 8 imply an average depreciation rate of 34.6 percent over the first five years of a PC's life; the difference between 34 percent and 34.6 percent reflects assorted small changes to our data set and specification between the time we provided BEA with preliminary results and the completion of the paper.
+Although our results suggest that depreciation is not geometric, time constraints prevented BEA from considering nongeometric depreciation for this revision of the NIPAs.